Elevation: 434m/1,424 ft

 Additional Summer Sports

 The options for sports in Lucerne are endless and enjoyable.
 Other available activities include badminton, beach volleyball, billiard/pool, bowling, boating/kayaking, climbing, diving horseback riding, mini-golf, mountaineering, rock-climbing, sailing, squash, tennis and trekking.
+It is easy to have fun and be active on a Lucerne, Switzerland vacation.

 Winter Sports in Lucerne